- Total of 4 credits for on-campus Winter courses, field experience in Summer, and group project in Fall term

 Your fall project on campus will center on translating your learning on sustainable communities in Ishinomaki to address a community issue relevant to Detroit communities, such as vacant real estate, high unemployment, local entrepreneurship, or youth empowerment.

-All participants in the GIEU Japan program will enroll in a 1-credit winter course with the Center for Japanese Studies on urban renewal and community building in Ishinomaki and Detroit.
-The program is led and taught by Leslie Pincus of the department of History and Nick Tobier of the School of Art and Design.
+All participants in the GIEU Japan program will take UC 275 for 3 credits and enroll in a 1-credit winter course with the Center for Japanese Studies on urban renewal and community building in Ishinomaki and Detroit.
+The program is led and taught by Leslie Pincus of the Department of History and Nick Tobier of the School of Art and Design.